unbelievableflavour/Cotton/README.md

 # Cotton

-Cotton is a project example of how a Pulp-like experiences could work in a Lua project.
-This will allow you to use all the features Pulp has to offer + not be limited by it.
+Cotton is a framework for Pulp-like experiences in Lua.
+It will allow you to use most of the features Pulp has to offer, but instead of being limited by Pulp, this framework is extendible, has LDtk build-in for easy level editing, and more!

+## Features

+Some of the key features you will not see in Pulp but are already available here.

+* LDtk build-in
+* Easy preconfigured compile functions
+* Automatic code formatting on saving to keep your code clean and organised.
+* 30 frames per second
+* FPS Counter
+* Different player types (grid, topdown, platformer)
+* Caching levels
+* Smooth movement

 ## Important

 Hi!
-This project is not yet finished,it's still missing some key features from Pulp, BUT it's pretty stable and useable.
+This project is not yet finished, it's still missing some key features from Pulp, BUT it's pretty stable and useable.

-## Requirments
+## Requirements

 Make sure you have the following applications installed.

 1. Playdate SDK https://code.visualstudio.com/
 2. Visual studio code https://code.visualstudio.com/
 3. LDtk https://ldtk.io/

+IMPORTANT: Make sure to install the recommended plugins in VS code to have access to compile tasks, automatic Lua formatting, etc.

 ## CottonScript